 As reported on Sat Apr 2 in Reuters, Antidepressants use is linked with an increase risk of heart disease.
 Middle-age men who use antidepressants are more likely to have a narrowing of blood vessels, increasing the risk of heart attacks and strokes, than those who do not use the medications, according to a study of more than 500 male twins with a mean age of 55.
 Depression itself not seen associated with thickening.
+For a herbal tincture to alleviate depression try Carahealth Nervous System

 A study of twins found evidence of atherosclerosis, as measured by the thickness of the carotid artery, regardless of the type of antidepressant taken.
 Antidepressant use was found to cause a roughly 5 percent increase in carotid artery thickness.